 The Animal Protection Index was designed by World Animal Protection.
-It establishes a classification in regards to the commitment to protecting and improving animal welfare in legislation and policy.
-According to studies done by World Animal Protection, these countries have scored the top grades regarding animal welfare.
+It establishes a classification of 50 countries around the world in regards to the commitment to protecting and improving animal welfare in legislation and policy in.
+According to World Animal Protection, these countries have scored the top grades regarding animal welfare.

 Best Countries for Animal Welfare